m-engl/password-generator/README.md

 ## changes:

 2020-05-29:
-* noticed two issues.
+* noticed two issues and fixed them, see Issues/Closed.
-* fixed the sequence-part

 2020-03-19:
 * Beta-version ready for testing